vitiral/artifact/src/cmd/data/tutorial.md

 accomplish, but then complete it in pieces. **artifact** will help you track which part is complete!

-> ### Exercise 1:
-> Review `design/purpose.toml` and make sure it makes sense.
-Does this
-> accurately summarize the application we are trying to build?
-Are there any
-> purpose requirements missing?

-Now open `high_level.toml` in the same directory.
-This is mostly the high-level specifications and requirements of the command/program itself.
+`purpose.toml` also contains the high level specifications of the program.
 High-level specifications allows you to lay out your ideas for how a project should be approached before you actually write any code.
 It also allows you to write out "TODOs" that you think **should** be done, but you maybe won't get done in your minimum viable product.

-> ### Exercise 2:
+> ### Exercise 1:
-> Review the `design/high_level.toml` document.
-Which items do you think should
-> be done immediately, and which will have to wait?
+> Review [`design/purpose.toml`](purpose.toml) and make sure it makes sense.
+> Does this accurately summarize the application we are trying to build?
+Are
+> there any purpose requirements missing?

 Now run:
 ```